 Knee Pain: Sports and activities that require landing, cutting, and pivoting such as football, basketball and lacrosse are susceptible to anterior cruciate ligament (ACL) damage due to the wear and tear on the joint.
 Knock-kneed posture, reduced range of motion in the hip joint, or decreased hamstring strength can also contribute to and exacerbate these injuries.

 Shin Splints: Shin splints often include soreness in the calf, pain in the knee and tenderness in the back of the ankle.
 Overtraining, a sudden switch in shoes or a change in running surfaces can cause this injury, most often experienced by soccer players and avid runners.
 Flat arches and poor running mechanics are also contributing factors.

 Shoulder Pain: Extensive use of the arms can lead to tears in the upper arm tendons or painful pressure in the shoulder when the arms are lifted.
 Tight pectoral and weak rotator cuff muscles are also underlying contributors to shoulder injuries.
 Professional dancers are at an increased risk of injury due to overhead lifts and falls; baseball pitchers and rock climbers also experience higher levels of shoulder pain due to overuse.

 Tennis Elbow: The painful inflammation of the tendons that join the forearm muscles on the outside of the elbow causes lateral epicondylitis or “tennis elbow.”
 These muscles and tendons become damaged from the repetition, creating pain and tenderness.
-Tennis or other racquet sports often cause this injury, and construction workers and dental hygienists are also susceptible to this injury due to repetitive twisting and reaching.
+Racquets for tennis or other sports that use racquets often cause this injury, and construction workers and dental hygienists are also susceptible to this injury due to repetitive twisting and reaching.

 Do you have a sports injury?
 Call us today to see how Sports Medicine Acupuncture® can help you!